tomkealey/tomkealey.github.io/content/posts/hello-world.md

 ---

-In search of a platform for this blog, I stumbled upon [Hugo](https://gohugo.io/about/what-is-hugo/) and go cosy with [Static Site Generators](https://gohugo.io/about/benefits/).
+In search of a platform for this blog, I stumbled upon [Hugo](https://gohugo.io/about/what-is-hugo/) and got cosy with [Static Site Generators](https://gohugo.io/about/benefits/).
 Hugo proomised a fast and modern static site generator written in Go, designed to make website creation fun again.
-The inner geek in me was excited by what i'd read and the secret nerdy joy of writing posts in [Markdown](https://www.markdownguide.org/) and pushing them to [Github Pages](https://pages.github.com/) to build and deploy.
+The inner geek in me was excited by that and the secret nerdy joy of writing posts in [Markdown](https://www.markdownguide.org/) and pushing them to [Github Pages](https://pages.github.com/) to build and deploy appealed to me.

 I opted for a minimalist Hugo theme called [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) and set to work on breathing life into my new pet project.